Fluorescence-lifetime imaging microscopy: Phase modulation

 Fluorescence lifetimes can be determined in the frequency domain by a phase-modulation method.
 The method uses a light source that is pulsed or modulated at high frequency (up to 500 MHz) such as an LED, diode laser or a continuous wave source combined with an electro-optic modulator or an acousto-optic modulator.
 The fluorescence is (a.) demodulated and (b.) phase shifted; both quantities are related to the characteristic decay times of the fluorophore.
 Also, y-components to the excitation and fluorescence sine waves will be modulated, and lifetime can be determined from the modulation ratio of these y-components.
 Hence, 2 values for the lifetime can be determined from the phase-modulation method.
-The lifetimes are determined through a fitting procedures of these experimental parameters.
+The lifetimes are determined through a fitting procedure of these experimental parameters.
 An advantage of PMT-based or camera-based frequency domain FLIM is its fast lifetime image acquisition making it suitable for applications such as live cell research.